Rotel Dip is the perfect gameday appetizer!

-Transfer the dip to a freezer-safe bag or container and freeze for up to 3 months.
+In the Freezer: Transfer the dip to a freezer-safe bag or container and freeze for up to 3 months.
 Don’t forget to label the container accordingly!

-Let the frozen dip thaw in the fridge, and then reheat on the stove until the cheese is melted.
+To Reheat: Let the frozen dip thaw in the fridge, and then reheat on the stove until the cheese is melted.

 How to Make Rotel Dip in the Crockpot

-Once cooked, set the Crockpot to warm.
-That’ll keep the dip warm and the cheese melty.
+Stir the mixture occasionally to melt the cheese.
+Once cooked, set the crock pot to warm.
+This will keep the dip warm and the cheese melty.

-More Delectable Dips You’ll Love
+More Cheesy Dips You’ll Love